 Today the law firm of McGrath and Kane is devoted to assisting clients through very difficult emotional situations and providing legal support at the time of life changing events.
 Centered in a team approach, clients are provided with knowledgeable and realistic legal support.
 At each phase of representation, a client is provided with an analytical expectation of the litigation process.
 While devoted to zealously representing a client’s interest, such representation is at all times within the bounds of professional principles and based in discretion.

-The law firm of McGrath and Kane is lead by Paul M. Kane, a former assistant dean of Boston College Law School and faculty member for 40 years, who by example provides intellectual skill in guiding the firm which consists of himself, Joan E. Kolligian, Martin F. Kane, II; and Karen Sweeney Shea.
+The law firm of McGrath and Kane is lead by Paul M. Kane, a former assistant dean of Boston College Law School and faculty member for 40 years, who by example provides intellectual skill in guiding the firm which consists of himself, Joan E. Kolligian, Martin F. Kane, II; Karen Sweeney Shea and Jennifer M. Walsh.
 The firm office is located in Boston, Massachusetts close to Massachusetts General Hospital and North Station.
 McGrath and Kane practices in all 14 counties in the Probate and Family Court for the Commonwealth of Massachusetts, the Appeals Court and Supreme Judicial Court of the Commonwealth of Massachusetts, and before the Federal District Court and District Court of Appeals in Massachusetts.